October 18, 2013

 After years of working to find a resolution to the issue, a traffic light and pedestrian-activated crosswalk were installed at the corner of Pine Street, between 22nd and 23rd streets.

-William Mattar’s team of New York Personal Injury Lawyers is grateful to see lawmakers working toward protecting the public’s safety and hope similar projects will be slated for completion in other areas of the region.
+William Mattar’s team of Personal Injury Lawyers is grateful to see lawmakers working toward protecting the public’s safety and hope similar projects will be slated for completion in other areas of the region.